Gachuhii/alx-low_level_programming/0x01-variables_if_else_while/READ.md

-# variable if else and while
+variables if else and while